wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/7-exercise-project-component-versions.md

 ## Summary

-In this exercise, you learned how to change the various version numbers in SharePoint Framework components, packages, and how this impacts your deployments.
+In this exercise, you learned how to change the various version numbers in SharePoint Framework components, packages, and how doing so impacts your deployments.